-Bend City Councilor Bill Moseley and a local disability rights advocate who once sued the city are running for mayor.
+Bend City Councilor Bill Moseley and a local disability rights advocate who once filed a U.S. Justice Department complaint against the city are running for mayor.

 Moseley and Brian Douglass, the chief advocate of Advocates for Disabled Americans Inc., picked up petitions to run for mayor.
 They, along with fellow mayoral hopefuls Sally Russell, mayor pro tem, and Bend resident Charles Baer, have to collect 150 signatures from residents before they can make the November ballot.

 Moseley, the owner of software company GL Solutions, was first elected to the City Council in 2016, defeating incumbent Doug Knight.
 He set records for campaign fundraising during the race, bringing in $82,200, including $30,000 each from the Bend Chamber of Commerce and the Central Oregon Association of Realtors.